Decolonisation Operational Group Terms of Reference

 - Facilitating the dissemination of our research to those who are the subjects of our research, particularly in Asia, Africa, and the Middle East;

-- To assist in reviewing acquisition policies, especially in regards to donations, that will build a robust system for tracking the provenance of our collections; and to review the provenance of sensitive items already within those collections.
+- To assist in reviewing acquisition policies, especially in regards to donations, that will build a robust system for tracking the provenance of our collections; to refer new donations to the Collections Committee where appropriate; and to review the provenance of sensitive items already within those collections;

 - To involve the wider community in the decolonisation process, through engagement with, and access to, our collections.